abqjln/gymlink/README.md

 Upon stopping a workout, the bike beacon has an annoying behavior of sending the last non-zero data for over a minute until it times out; k2cps will detect this and send zeros, so you won't get credit for spinning that extra minute.<br/>

+# Next up
+The gl library contains other BLE services but with much cruft and only partially working.
+## FTMS indoor bike for M3i (actually more appropriate than CPS, but Garmin didn't recognize)
+## FTMS treadmill to improve cadence and speed measurements, with elevation